Dung24-6/Dung24-6/README.md

 _**When you have got an elephant by the hind legs and he is trying to run away, it's best to let him run.**_

 Abraham Lincoln

+_**The greatest pleasure I know is to do a good action by stealth, and to have it found out by accident.**_

+Charles Lamb